sushant-t/tts-trainer/README.md

-# tts-dataset-generator
+# TTS Trainer
-Generate audio datasets for training Text-To-Speech models, through smart audio splitting with silence detection, and transcription using Whisper.
+Train Text-To-Speech models using automated dataset generation techniques, such as smart audio splitting with silence detection, and transcription using Whisper.